mohd-hafizzuddin/sephora-data-management/Table_Normalization.md

 | child_max_price     | decimal(18, 2)    | The highest price among the variations of the product |
 | child_min_price     | decimal(18, 2)    | The lowest price among the variations of the product |

 Before we begin the normalization process, we first need to understand each of every column on what it represent.
 It make the table normalization much more easier and making sure the new table create is accurate.
-We normaliza the above table into 6 new table.
-Below is the list all all table including it description and also it command to create the table.
+We normalize the product_info table into 6 new table.
+Below is the list of all table including it description and also it command to create the table.

 ### `product`
 | Column Name  | Data Type      | Description                                           |